-(a) & (b): No Sir.
-The Government has strengthened its support to local solar firms by way of increased budgetary allocation to Modified Special Incentive Package (M-SIPS) Scheme in the current financial year 2017-18.
+(a) & (b): The Government has increased its support to local solar firms by way of increased budgetary allocation to Modified Special Incentive Package (M-SIPS) Scheme, in the current financial year 2017-18.

-(c): Solar firms of the country are being promoted by the Government of India through Special Incentive Package Scheme (SIPS)/ Modified Special Incentive Package Scheme (M-SIPS).
-The scheme provides for mainly:
+(c): Solar firms of the country are being supported by the Government of India through Special Incentive Package Scheme (SIPS)/ Modified Special Incentive Package Scheme (M-SIPS).
+The scheme, inter alia, provides for: